gbif/ipt/dataHostingCentres.md

 ## Introduction

-There are strict requirements for being a data hosting centre:
+You can use a data hosting centre (DHC) IPT in your country to host and publish your dataset through [GBIF.org](http://www.gbif.org).

+Using a DHC is highly recommended because:

+- It will save you time and money setting up your own IPT instance
+- You can receive helpdesk support in your own language

+Here you will find a list of DHCs organised by country.
+Please note that a DHC is only included in this list if it meets the following strict requirements:

-- Able to keep their IPT online near 100% of the time
+- Their IPT is online near 100% of the time
-- Able to properly administer their IPT:
+- They can properly administer their IPT:
-  - Keep it up-to-date with latest version having security updates, bug fixes, and new features
+  - Keeping it up-to-date with latest version having security updates, bug fixes, and new features
-  - Manage user accounts
+  - Managing user accounts
-  - Manage extensions
+  - Managing IPT cores and extensions
-- Able to provide publishers with high-quality helpdesk support:
+- They can provide publishers with prompt helpdesk support:
-  - Knowledgeable about how to publish data using the IPT
+  - Transferring knowledge about how to use the IPT to publish data through GBIF.org
-  - Knowledgeable about biodiversity data standards in general
+  - Transferring knowledge about biodiversity data standards in general
-  - Knowledgeable about how to publish data papers
+  - Transferring knowledge about how to publish data papers

 ## Data Hosting Centres by Country